Heathland History Forum

 Sir John White, MP

-All the preceeding is explanation as to Sir John White's family and his wife Sybil's family.
-Since he was older than the Bishop of Winchester, his brother born about 1510, Sir John was probably born about 1509.
+All the preceeding is explanation as to Sir John White's family and his first wife Sybil's family.
+Since he was younger than the Bishop of Winchester, his brother said by the DND to have been born about 1509/10, Sir John was probably born about 1512.
 His father died in 1518.
 After the two Johns two more sons were born, both of whom were old enough for their father to devise estates before he died.
 Sir John was created knight when he became Lord Mayor of London in 1563-4.
 Curtis says that previously he had been Master of the Grocer's Company 1555-6, and Sheriff of London 1556-7.
 He was Alderman for Cornhill from 1566 to 1571 and Member of Parliament for the City 1566-2.
 Sir John also had a particular concern for hospitals.
 He was treasurer of St Batholomew's Hospital, 1549; President of Bethlem and Bridewell, 1569-73, and of Christ's Hospital.
 He was Surveyor-General of Hospitals in the year before his death in 1573.
+Sir John's second wife Katherine also left substantial bequests to the London hospitals.

 That Sir John was an important and influential person, who maintained this influence into Elizabeth's reign, through turbulent times, despite his brother's strongly Catholic conviction, is not in doubt.
 But what of his business activities?
 His will reveals that he had the leases of three different mills in Farnham: the 'boorne' mill, the malt mill and the 'willen' mill.
-Since his father was a cloth manufacturer I take the latter to be a woollen mill but, being no expert, this seems to me to refer to a mill having more vertically integrated production than might have been usual at the time.
+Since his father was a cloth manufacturer I take the latter to be a woollen mill but, being no expert, this seems to me to refer to a mill indicating more vertically integrated production than might have been usual at the time.
+The will of Robert White his eldest son contains a bequest of a fulling mill in Farnham, which he may well have inherited from his father.
 That Sir John operated a vertically integrated business is also indicated by the arms displayed in Aldershot church: his own arms, the City of London, the Merchant Adventurers, and the Grocers Company.
-Displaying the arms of the Company of Merchant Adventurers probably indicates he was trading overseas.
+Displaying the arms of the Company of Merchant Adventurers undoubtedly indicates he was trading overseas, and this is confirmed by the single entry I have so far found in the London Customs Accounts.

 Click here to read the will of Sir John White 1573